PauloHInocencio/RickAndMorty-Android/README.md

 # Rick and Morty Android
-This is a sample android app that use the MVI architecture design pattern.
+This is a sample Android app that implements the MVI architecture design pattern.
+The app consumes data from the open [Rick And Morty Api](https://rickandmortyapi.com/).

 ### Screenshots